saalfeldlab/stitching-spark/README.md

 The application checks if a file 'ch0_10z_pairwise.json' exists.
 If not, it computes pairwise shifts for all tile pairs in approximate 3D six-neighborhood (i.e. diagonal overlaps are typically ignored, this is subject to change and for parameterization, e.g. how much overlap we consider sufficient to calculate pairwise shift vectors).
 Shift vectors are stored in the earlier mentioned pairwise file.
 Then, it performs global optimization with the parameters specified (or [hardcoded](https://github.com/igorpisarev/stitching-spark/blob/master/src/main/java/org/janelia/stitching/PipelineStitchingStepExecutor.java#L703)).
 Out put is saved as 'ch0_10z-final.json'

+If the directory of the input json file contains two files `v.tif` and `z.tif`, then they are used as flatfield correction coefficients that are applied to each input tile.
+TODO specify this nicely in the configuration, e.g. we have independent and actually pretty different correction fields fopr each channel.

 If you omit the `--stitch` parameter, the job also exports (fuses) the result.